Cultural and Media Studies BA

 • Journalism

 Due to the course's interdisciplinary nature, you can apply for a place at a wide variety of international partner institutions.
-When you choose a study abroad option in your second year, you will have identified your own specific interests.
-You are supported through individual advice and access to resources.
+You’ll choose this option when in your second year, allowing you time to prepare with individual support and access to resources.

-During your last year of study, you apply your analytical and critical skills to an independently researched dissertation on a topic of your choice.
+During your last year of study, you’ll apply your analytical and critical skills to an independent final assignment which can be a researched written dissertation or a capstone project, which would be substantive research-based audio, visual and/or multimodal artifact on a topic area of your choosing.
 You can view a selection of previous dissertation titles here.

-You complement and support this research with one optional core and further optional modules.
-These may cover but are not limted to:
+You complement and support this final project with one optional core and further optional modules.
+These may cover but are not limited to:

 • Cultural and postcolonial theory